Advita9/aws-carbonsight/README.md

 - A clear data flow (frontend → Lambda → Bedrock → cache)
 - A task list that mapped directly to files and endpoints

-This helped us avoid feature overlap and agent conflicts as the system grew.
+This helped avoid feature overlap and agent conflicts as the system grew.

 ---

 ### Hooks — Keeping Agent Code Clean Under Pressure

-We used Kiro hooks mainly as **guardrails** during fast iteration:
+Kiro hooks used mainly as **guardrails** during fast iteration:

 - Checked new agent files for missing error handling
 - Flagged inconsistent API response shapes